OpenNebula/docs/source/integration/infrastructure_integration/hooks.rst

     #UNAME and PERMISSIONS/OWNER_U are the XPATH for the attributes without the root element

--  $ID you can use the ID of the object to retreive more information or to perform an action over the object. (e.g. onevm hold $ID)
+-  $ID you can use the ID of the object to retrieve more information or to perform an action over the object. (e.g. onevm hold $ID)

+A good starting point is the :ref:`hook that implements the Virtual Machine High Availability <ftguide>`, that uses the OpenNebula Cloud API to implement the HA functionality of VMs when the host that are running on crashes.

-Note that within the hook you can further interact with OpenNebula to retrieve more information, or perform any other action
+Note that within the hook you can further interact with OpenNebula to retrieve more information, or perform any other action.